izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

     |\phi\rangle = \sqrt{0.1378} |0\rangle |0\rangle + \sqrt{0.3980} |1\rangle |1\rangle + \sqrt{0.4642} |2\rangle |2\rangle.
 \end{equation}

+This is stable for all methods which achieve the bound.
+The fact that we are able to find a method which achieves the bound proves that our fears were unfounded and there is no significant gap between the quantum set and the second level of the NPA hierarchy.

 Note that our new inequality is *not* a facet of the LF polytope; however it is in principle possible to find a related facet inequality.
 We have a point outside the LF polytope (i.e. the quantum violation of our new inequality) - this brings up the possibility of using linear programming and various forms of robustness to rotate our non-facet inequality and find the facet inequality it lies above.